 Offering residents a combined urban and suburban feel, Michigan Park is truly the best of both worlds in D.C.
 There are many tree-lined streets, parks, and small shops and cafes, but city amenities are just a short Metro or car ride away.
 This urban community features beautiful townhomes and lush green spaces, all while offering locals a slice of urban paradise.

 Shopping is easily found outside the neighborhood borders, with Walmart Supercenter five minutes northbound.
-Going southbound, you’ll find Avondale Shops and the Heights Shopping Center that offer various services and eateries.
+Going southbound, you’ll find Avondale Shops and the Heights Shopping Center which offer various services and eateries.
 12th St NE is home to various restaurants, including the brunch spot Murray & Paul's Restaurant, the chic Parisian-style Primrose, and the Vietnamese restaurant Pho 12.

 Getting in some fitness and entertainment is easy in Michigan Park.
 Just south in Brookland, the Turkey Thicket Recreation Center provides various activities and amenities suitable for everyday play, birthdays, and celebrations.
 The center features an indoor gym, fitness center, computer lab, multi-purpose room, and even an indoor pool.
 Outdoors, you can enjoy the basketball court, baseball field, tennis courts, covered picnic areas, playground, and walking track.
 Two neighboring parks, Fort Circle Park and Fort Totten Park provide a peer into the rich Civil War history of the region and green pathways through forested areas.
 The quaint community allures residents with its greenery and proximity to city offerings, making for an excellent destination.